DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 <a href="https://digital.ucas.com/search" class="button">Find an undergraduate course</a>

-## If you already have teaching experience
+## If you are already an experienced teacher

 You may be able to get QTS through a 12-week 'assessment only' programme if you also have a degree.

+You’ll need to show evidence that you already meet the standards for QTS.

 [Apply directly to assessment only teacher training providers](/assessment-only-providers) and ask them about entry criteria.